On local rings of finite syzygy representation type: Schreyer-type questions

 \item $\Omega^n\CM_0(\widehat{R})$ has finite representation type.

 \item $\Omega^n\CM(R)$ has finite representation type.

 \item $\Omega^n\CM(\widehat{R})$ has finite representation type. \end{itemize}

 (2) For a Cohen--Macaulay local ring $R$, the fact that finite Cohen--Macaulay type descends from $\widehat{R}$ to $R$ is due to Wiegand \cite{Wiegand}.
-Conversely, along the same line as the proof of Theorem \ref{cm category version} (2), one can show that finite Cohen--Macaulay type ascends from $R$ to $\widehat{R}$ by combining Takahashi’s result \cite[Corollary 3.6]{Takahashi:2010} with a recent observation of the second author \cite[Remark 2.10]{Kimura-compact}. \end{rem}
+Conversely, along the same line as the proof of Theorem \ref{cm category version} (2), one can show that finite Cohen--Macaulay type ascends from $R$ to $\widehat{R}$ by combining Takahashi’s result \cite[Corollary 3.6]{Takahashi:2010} with a recent observation of the second author \cite[Remark 2.10]{Kimura-compact}. \end{rem} \Cref{C1} (2) follows from the following result.
+For the details about Grothendieck groups, we refer the reader to \cite[Chapter 13]{Yoshino}. \begin{prop} Let $R$ be a Cohen--Macaulay local ring.
+Consider the following conditions: \begin{enumerate} \item $\syz \CM(R)$ has finite representation type.